gain009/fleamarket_sample_76d/README.md

 ### Association
 - has_many :items
-- has_one :destinations
+- has_one :destination
-- has_one :cards
+- has_one :card

 ## destinationsテーブル
 |Column|Type|Options|